oktetlabs/te-jenkins/README.md

 #### Configuring testing logs publishing

-If in the closure passed to `teTsPipeline` template you set `publish_logs` to `true`, the template will trigger `publish-logs` and `bublik-import` (if Bublik is configured) to publish logs once testing is finished.

-For this to work you need to set some variables in `ts-rigs` or in your Jenkins file calling the pipeline template (in the closure body or in `preStartHook` or `preRunHook`).
+The template `teTsPipeline `can trigger `publish-logs` and `bublik-import` (if Bublik is configured) to publish logs once testing is finished.
+For this to work you need to set some variables in pipeline context in `ts-rigs` or in your Jenkins file calling the pipeline template (in the closure body or in `preStartHook` or `preRunHook`).

 This is required for `publish-logs` job that copies testing logs to a host where testing logs are permanently stored:

+- `PUBLISH_LOGS_NODE` - label of the Jenkins node where logs should be permanently stored.
+This string will be passed to `publish-logs` job as its `logs_node` parameter.
+If this variable is not set or empty, logs will not be published.
 - `TS_LOGS_SUBPATH` - path relative to `$HOME/private_html/` on the host
   where logs are stored.
 This is the base directory where logs should be saved.
 Subdirectories named after current date, tested configuration